 - Heat oil in a deep saucepan over medium heat.
-Add onion/garlic mixture and sauté until lightly browned.
+Add onion and garlic, and sauté until lightly browned.
 Add the remaining of the ingredients and cook until ketchup is thickened, stirring occasionally.
 Taste for seasoning and remove from heat.

 World Spice Merchants https://www.worldspice.com